shuampi/react-christmas-project/README.md

 # Heroe's Journey
 A MVP app game inspired in gamebooks where the reader participates in the story by making choices.
-It was created as a personal project in a way to learn Reactjs, and help met o get a deep understanding of this library.
+It was created as a personal project in a way to learn Reactjs, and help met to get a deep understanding of this library.
 ## Installation.
 Create a directory, clone this repository, and initialise the project.